jimmyangel/morinricardo/content/post/2022-11-03-oregon-watersheds-data.md

 ---

-The results of this project are available on [Github](https://github.com/jimmyangel/watersheds-data), and since all the data has been derived from U.S. and Oregon Government sources, they have been placed in the [Public Domain](https://creativecommons.org/publicdomain/zero/1.0/).
+The results of this project are available on [Github](https://github.com/jimmyangel/watersheds-data), and since all the data have been derived from U.S. and Oregon Government sources, they have been placed in the [Public Domain](https://creativecommons.org/publicdomain/zero/1.0/).

 Please contact me if you have any feedback or if you see any errors that need to be corrected.